This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (177°C).

-• In a small bowl, combine the sliced strawberries, sugar, cornstarch, and vanilla.
-Stir well.
+• In a small bowl, stir together the strawberries, sugar, cornstarch, and vanilla until the strawberries are evenly coated and no dry cornstarch remains.

-• In another bowl, mix the flour, oats, and brown sugar.
-Add the softened butter pieces and blend with a fork or your fingers until crumbly.
+• In a second bowl, stir together the flour, oats, and brown sugar.
+Add the softened butter and work it in with a fork or your fingertips until the mixture forms small, crumbly clumps.

-• Spoon the strawberry mixture into a 10-ounce ramekin.
-Top evenly with the crisp topping.
-Place the ramekin on a small, rimmed baking sheet to catch any drips.
+• Spoon the strawberry filling into a 10-ounce ramekin and scatter the topping evenly over the fruit.
+Set the ramekin on a small rimmed baking sheet to catch any drips.

 Notes